Astrophotography, Pixel by Pixel: Part 5 - One Shot Color, Monochrome Sensors, and Filters

 For broadband targets, we would take a full series of images with a green filter over the sensor, and likewise for blue and red.
 With a color filter completely covering the sensor, the only color of plastic balls that even makes it to the sensor are those that match the color of the filter.

 (Figure 13: Blue Filter Photon Hits and Acceptance)

 The advantage here is that every single pixel gathers that wavelength of light.
 Since each pixel does not have a filter over the top of it individually, every pixel is capable of capturing the incoming light.
-The exact same thing happens with the red and the blue filters.
+The exact same thing happens with the red and the green filters.
 While the filters do block out the light that reaches the sensor to a specific range of wavelengths, every single pixel is utilized to catch those balls that do pass through the gate.
 This is not to say that every single ball that makes it past the filter is actually collected: this is where the camera’s quantum efficiency comes in again.